slabban/slabban.github.io/index.md

 <img src="/images/Adaptive Cruise Control Picture2.png?raw=true" />

 On to the simulation portion of the project.
-With access the powerful features of MATLAB and Simulink, I was able to create a system that used digitally filtered feedback from the Sharp IR Sensor to sense oncoming objects and deploy a PID control strategy that was facilitated by an Arduino microcontroller to slow down our mechatronic RC Car.
-Don't let the images fool you, while the system may seem trivial, each of these blocks comprises of complex subsystems and subfunctions that are were used to develop the plant dynamics, sensor input with a low-pass filtration, PID controlled Pulse Width Modulation (PWM).
+With access the powerful features of _MATLAB_ and _Simulink_, I was able to create a system that used digitally filtered feedback from the Sharp IR Sensor to sense oncoming objects and deploy a PID control strategy that was facilitated by an Arduino microcontroller to slow down our mechatronic RC Car.
+Don't let the images fool you, while the system may look trivial, each of these blocks comprises of complex subsystems and subfunctions that were used to develop the plant dynamics, sensor input with a low-pass filtration, and PID controlled Pulse Width Modulation (PWM) to control the car's motor speed.

 <img src="/images/filtered_ultrasonic.jpg?raw=true" />

 An interesting avenue explored during the initial stages of this project was the use of Ultrasonic Sensors to perform obstacle avoidance, specifically the implementation of a [digital low-pass filter](https://youtu.be/KzdsOhwVtms?t=496 "Digital Filtration Methods").
-Ultrasonic sensors are notorious for their high levels of noise, which can lead to unwanted spikes and false positive readings as seen in the red curve in the image above.
+Ultrasonic sensors are notorious for their high levels of noise, which can lead to unwanted spikes and false positive readings as seen in the red curve in the graph above.
 This accuracy and performance of this sensor was improved significantly through using a digtal low-pass filter, as shown in the blue curve.